Bonaire Air Conditioner Review

 Bonaire is one of Australia’s oldest climate-control manufacturers, with origins dating back to the 1960s.
 The company built its reputation through ducted gas heating and evaporative cooling before expanding into reverse‑cycle split systems.

 Today, Bonaire products are distributed nationally through HVAC wholesalers and serviced by an established technician network, ensuring wide support coverage.
-While its split‑system lineup is newer than its evaporative systems, having been released in mid 2024, the Series 3 aims to offer a competitive, feature-rich alternative in the mid‑market category.
+While its split‑system lineup is newer than its evaporative systems, having been released in mid 2024, the Series 3, it’s flagship model, aims to offer a competitive, feature-rich alternative in the mid‑market category.

 Air Conditioner Range, Efficiency & Performance

-The Series 3 high-wall split-system range includes capacities from 2.6 kW to 8.2 kW, covering small rooms through to larger living spaces.
+Bonaire split systems include capacities from 2.6 kW to 8.2 kW, covering small rooms through to larger living spaces.
 All models use R32 refrigerant, a more efficient and environment-friendly cooling gas, inverter technology to maintain a stable temperature, with a standard set of comfort and efficiency features.
+Their Series 3 range acts as their flagship models, with newer smart features and benefits added.

 Performance Overview